 A: When the right PEO partner is engaged, there should be no confusion around this issue.
 The PEO simply becomes an extension of your organization to provide better support for HR-related matters.
 The right PEO partner should work with you to help explain to your employees how this relationship will work and to help avoid any possible confusion.
 When done correctly, your employees will appreciate what this type of relationship offers.

 Q: What is a CPEO and why should I care?

-Q. Does the PEO have lots of turnover in their staff?
+Q. Does the PEO have a lot of turnover in their staff?

 A. Turnover should concern you as the client.
-It is disruptive to your business and it means that you constantly have to retrain the PEO’s staff while they learn you, your employees and your business.
+It is disruptive to your business and it means that you constantly have to retrain the PEO’s staff while they learn about you, your employees, and your business.